How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Unlearning Analysis using Decision Regions

 \subsection{Empirical Evaluations}

-Given an unlearning method and goal, a DNN architecture, and classification task, we evaluate the decision region similarity and change scores for various parameterization levels.
+Given an unlearning method, a goal, a DNN architecture, and classification task, we evaluate the decision region similarity and change scores for various parameterization levels.
 This will demonstrate the parameterization level effect on the unlearning modification of decision regions.
-Additional details are provided in \ref{appendix:subsec:Decision Region Sampling and Similarity Calculation}.
+Additional details are provided in Appendix \ref{appendix:subsec:Decision Region Sampling and Similarity Calculation}.